Healthcare integration

 Demand evidence of delivery under clinical pressure: governed interface specifications, runbooks and ownership, observability, security controls, regression strategy, and proven cutover discipline.
 A good partner leaves behind artefacts your team can run without them, and provides clear risk visibility to executives before go-live.

-If you’re mid-programme (or about to start), we’ll help you identify the real integration risks, the decisions that matter, and what must be true before go-live.
+If you are mid-programme or approaching go-live, we will help you identify the real integration risks, the decisions that matter, and what must be true before the organisation takes on operational exposure.

 Book a 20-minute fit check